Welcome to the Senior Phase of Learning, this encompasses Year 10, 11 and 12

 The Queensland Tertiary Admissions Centre (QTAC) will be responsible for calculating students' ATARs.

-What certificates will students receive in the new system at the end of Year 12?
+What certificates will students receive at the end of Year 12?

-The Queensland Certificate of Education (QCE) will remain as Queensland's senior school qualification.
-Students who are eligible will continue to be awarded one at the end of Year 12.
-Students will also still receive a Senior Statement.
+The Queensland Certificate of Education (QCE) is Queensland's senior school qualification.
+Students who are eligible will be awarded one at the end of Year 12.
+Students will also receive a Senior Statement.
 It shows all studies and the results achieved that may contribute to the award of a QCE.

-- Checking school emails and the notice board in the main office for vacancies that come into the school from Group Training Companies.
+- Checking school emails and for vacancies that come into the school from Group Training Companies.

-- Cold canvassing for an employer willing to take on a SAT, work experience can help here as well.
+- Cold canvassing for an employer willing to take on a SBT, work experience can help here as well.